 George T Loo, DrPH

-Prior to joining the Icahn School of Medicine at Mount Sinai, Dr. Loo was on faculty at the State University of New York-Albany School of Public Health as an Assistant Professor of Epidemiology and Biostatistics while employed at the New York State Department of Health - Office of Health Emergency Preparedness.
-He has published in the areas of motor vehicle biomechanics and injury, emergency medicine/EMS, first responder volunteerism/willingness, emergency preparedness/response and disaster mental health.
-He provides data analytics support and teaches research methodology and basic data analysis for emergency medicine fellows, residents, medical students and students.
-Additionally, he serves the United States Department of Health and Human Services – Administration for Strategic Preparedness and Response as a federal emergency response official in the Incident Management Team during national emergencies and special security events.
+Prior to joining the Icahn School of Medicine at Mount Sinai, Dr. Loo was on faculty at the SUNY-Albany School of Public Health as an Assistant Professor of Epidemiology & Biostatistics while employed at the New York State Department of Health - Office of Health Emergency Preparedness.
+Additionally, he has over 18 years of service with the U.S. Department of Health and Human Services – Administration for Strategic Preparedness and Response as a federal emergency response official on the Incident Management Team and formerly on a disaster medical assistance team, combined he has deployed to over 15 major disasters, public health emergencies and national security special events.